-If she wasn't making pictures and telling stories, Jo Ann would be in a restaurant kitchen cooking, perhaps someday she will again.
-For now she loves being the family cook.
+If she wasn't making pictures and telling stories, you would probably find her in a restaurant kitchen, perhaps someday you will again.
+For now Jo Ann loves being the family cook.

-Jo Ann's work has appeared in The Washington Post, The Guardian, Mother Jones, Texas Observer, The Advocate, Food & Wine, Edible Austin and in numerous international publications; exhibited in galleries in New York, California, Massachusetts, Texas, Arizona, Connecticut and Oregon.
+Her work has appeared in Texas Monthly, The Washington Post, The Guardian, Mother Jones, Texas Observer, The Advocate, Food & Wine, Edible Austin and in numerous international publications; exhibited in galleries in New York, California, Massachusetts, Michigan, Texas, Arizona, Connecticut and Oregon.

-For more information on Jo's work, portrait commissions, collaborations, assignments, license an image for publication or to purchase a print, feel free to get in touch.
+For more information on Jo's work, portrait commissions, collaborations, assignments, to license an image for publication or to purchase a print, feel free to get in touch